Torna alla panoramica

 Paesi di esecuzione (Fonte di dati: WHO)

-Australia, Belgium, Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, Netherlands, New Zealand, Norway, Poland, Spain, Sweden, Switzerland, United Kingdom
+Australia, Belgium, Czech Republic, Denmark, England, Finland, France, Germany, Hungary, Italy, Netherlands, New Zealand, Northern Ireland, Norway, Poland, Scotland, Spain, Sweden, Switzerland, United Kingdom, Wales

 Contatto per maggiori informazioni sulla sperimentazione